ImperialCollegeLondon/sharpy/docs/JOSS/paper.md

 increasing the lifting surfaces aspect ratio in order to minimise the induced drag contribution.
-In a similar quest for extreme efficiency, the wind energy industry is also trending towards longer and more slender blades, specially for off-shore applications, where the largest blades are now well over 100-m long.
+In a similar quest for extreme efficiency, the wind energy industry is also trending towards longer and more slender blades, specially for off-shore applications, where the largest blades are now close to 100-m long.

 These longer and much slender structures can potentially present large ($+10%$) deflections and have relatively low frequency structural modes which, in the case of aircraft, can interact with the flight dynamics modes with potentially unstable couplings.
+In the case of offshore wind energy, the platform movement is generating important rotor excursions.
 Due to this, the conventional quasi-linear methods may not accurately capture the relevant phenomena present in the aeroelastic response of these new configurations.